mangopy/SearchLM/README.md

 If you like our project, please give us a star ⭐ on GitHub for the latest update.

+This work proposes the `ExSearch` which enable the LLMs as search agents, which can actively seek information, select key knowledge and record useful evidence iteratively and summarize the final answer.
+Compared with previous RAG methods, the key of our agentic search is the reasoning technique.
+Here is a concrete example of our agentic search.

 # Environment

 1. Install the necessary Python libraries by running the following commands.